openzim/mwoffliner/CONTRIBUTING.md

     *   Consider whether a workaround in mwoffliner is possible and worthwhile.
 4. Make a small test case to use as you develop rather than processing a large wiki.
-In particular, the arguments `--articleList` and `--format=nozim` are useful.
+In particular, the argument `--articleList` are useful.
 Run mwoffliner with `--help` for details on those and other flags that may be useful.

 ## Publishing
 To publish, it's best to use a clean clone of the project: